joined on 03/23/10

 9/16/10..I'm feeling lots better now..Still got some junk down in my chest, but much better..

-1/10/11..HELLO..I'm baccc-aaack..I've missed tribe and my friends and can't wait to find out how their doing, what their up to and how they've been..I see I have pages of messages and tons of mail..So, if you've dropped me a message I will be getting back to you within the next few days (Right..That went well..It is now 05/08/12 and still haven't gotten to them all..I've got a lot to do and have to roll up my sleeves, get down on my knees (Just checking if you are still reading) and get to work..
+1/10/11..HELLO..I'm baccc-aaack..I've missed Tribe and my friends and can't wait to find out how they're doing, what their up to and how they've been..I see I have pages of messages and tons of mail..So, if you've dropped me a message I will be getting back to you within the next few days (Right..That went well..It is now 05/08/11 and still haven't gotten to them all..I've got a lot to do and have to roll up my sleeves, get down on my knees (Just checking if you are still reading) and get to work..

 03/18/2011..OMG it's 75 beautiful degrees..A heat wave y'all..
 Sat.,